NevenaPetro/Football-ScoreBoard-app/README.md

 ## Getting started

-npm install, npm start, branch main
+branch main, npm install, npm start

 ## How to Use the Application